#RobertMueller 'Going For The Kill' On #DonaldTrump Russia Scandal — Will Trump Tower Moscow Bring Down #POTUS?

 Donald Trump has reportedly been experiencing anxiety over Special Counsel Robert Mueller’s investigation into his alleged collusion with Russia during the 2016 presidential election campaign — so much so that Trump in July drew a “red line” which, if Mueller crossed that line, Trump implied that the special counsel would be fired.
 That “red line” was drawn at Trump’s own personal finances.

-But now Mueller (pictured above right), according to reports out of Washington D.C., is indeed extending his investigation to Trump’s personal finances, and in fact, according to the political site Axios, Mueller is now “going for the kill” on Trump, zeroing in not only on Trump’s finances but on the Pandora’s Box of “questionable Russian characters” who could be drawn into the investigation once the complex web of Trump’s own and his business’s financial transactions over the years is picked apart by Mueller.
+But now Mueller (pictured above right), according to reports out of Washington D.C., is indeed extending his investigation to Trump’s personal finances, and in fact, according to the political site Axios, Mueller is now “going for the kill” on Trump, zeroing in not only on Trump’s finances but on the Pandora’s Box of “questionable Russian characters” who could be drawn into the investigation once the complex web of Trump’s own and his business’ financial transactions over the years is picked apart by Mueller.

 “Republicans close to the White House say every sign by Mueller — from his hiring of Mafia and money-laundering experts to his aggressive pursuit of witnesses and evidence — is that he’s going for the kill,” Axios reported on Tuesday.